 33 legit online jobs that pay weekly

-We've split these money-making opportunities into categories - let's start with customer service.
+We've split these money-making opportunities into categories — let's start with customer service roles.

-If you like working with people and problem solving, a role in this area can be a great fit.
+If you enjoy working with people and solving problems, this can be a great way to make money from home.

 1. Remote customer service representative

-While this might sound like the most boring job, being a remote customer service representative today is much more dynamic than call center work of the past.
-Startups and innovative businesses offer exciting opportunities for representatives to provide support and educate customers about their products.
+Now hear me out: being a remote customer service representative today is much more interesting than old-school monotonous call center work.
+Startups and other innovative businesses offer exciting opportunities for reps to provide support and educate customers.

-Professional speech and presentation, stable and fast internet connection, extensive company and product knowledge, strong problem solving skills
+Professional speech, stable and fast internet connection, extensive company and product knowledge, strong problem solving skills - Potential weekly pay:

 $500-700 base, reaching over $1000+/week including bonuses or incentives